wujenny15/Deploy-Web-Server-In-Azure/README.md

 ![az login output](./images/azloginoutput.png)

 Remember to copy the tenant id and export it to the environment like the last step.
+Then run the following to deploy the terraform template.

 ```bash
 terraform plan -out solution.plan